jeev1992/LearnAI/Theory/Agentic 2.0/Week 1/Teaching_Notes_Agentic_AI_Foundations.md

 **Let's take a 15-minute break.**

 When we come back, we're going to get hands-on.
 We'll write actual code to build agents.

-Grab some coffee, stretch your legs, and we'll reconvene in 15 minutes.

-See you soon!"

 ---